An elliptical trainer is the right mix of a series of workout requirements that need attention during a regular session.

 The whole idea of using an elliptical trainer is to work out and lose weight.
 Moreover, the endurance factor is also important to be accounted for.

-To accommodate these goals, the resistance feature is highly important.
+To accommodate these goals, the resistance feature is essential.

 The resistance of an elliptical trainer is the hindrance it creates for a user to exert more effort during a stride.